conan-io/conan-io.github.io/_posts/2016-06-23-Rust-Cargo-and-Conan-are-friends-with-benefits.markdown

 - Where are those libraries.
 - Where are the headers of those libraries.

-Cargo requires that the build script ouputs the assignment of some variables to the appropiate values for the C libraries you want to build, something like this:
+Cargo requires that the build script outputs the assignment of some variables to the appropiate values for the C libraries you want to build, something like this:

 {% highlight bash %}